-In recent years, we have seen more patients coming to our office after they had a bad experience with in the mail order braces.
-Naturally, we can see the appeal of being able to fix your teeth at home.
-Especially when you or your teen has a busy schedule.
-However, we’ve seen enough bad experiences with direct-to-consumer braces that we feel the need to share the truth about what you can expect if you opt out of in-person orthodontic treatments.
+In recent years, we have seen more patients coming to our office after they had a bad experience with in the mail braces.
+Naturally, we can see the appeal of being able to fix your teeth at home, especially when you or your teen has a busy schedule.
+However, we’ve seen enough bad experiences with direct-to-consumer braces that we feel the need to share the truth about what you can expect if you opt-out of in-person orthodontic treatments.

 In-Office Procedures Work Faster

 Direct mail braces might get you out of regular checkups in our office.
 However, that also means that you miss out on using our specialized techniques that help to speed up orthodontic treatment.
 Even with Invisalign, you may be waiting for months to see visible results in the alignment of your teeth.
 Fortunately, we utilize the latest advances in technology to fix that.

 Accelerated tooth movement is possible through techniques that we offer in our office that provide stimulation to the teeth and gums.
 Pulse treatments are an option that we can offer you feel a lot like you are massaging your teeth.
 Direct mail treatments have yet to offer anything that comes close to the speed that we can provide for correcting your smile.